yuheng1010/visual_recognition/README.md

 # Getting Started with Local Web Application

-This project features a React frontend and a FastAPI backend, providing integrated support for sign language recognition and visual aid functionalities.
+This project features a React frontend and a python backend, providing integrated support for sign language recognition and visual aid functionalities.

 ### Frontend (React)